sTeaKORE/cta/README.md

 # Combinatorial Testing Annotations

-This library has the purpose of easing the initial threshold of getting into combinatorial testing, by enabling the user to define an input model inside his own code base via annotations and providing an completely automated process which converts defined input model to running junit 5 tests.
+This library has the purpose of easing the initial threshold of getting into combinatorial testing, by enabling the user to define an input model inside his own code base via annotations and providing a completely automated process which converts defined input model to running junit 5 tests.

 This repository consists of 2 components: cta-processor and demo.